ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 For example, ``./opnReqTest -n control`` performs all six test cases listed in :numref:`Table %s <OperationalRequirement>` for ``control`` test.
-At the end of the run, a log file ``OpnReqTests_<machine>.<compiler>.log`` is generated in tests/ directory, which informs the user whether each test case passed or failed.
+At the end of the run, a log file ``OpnReqTests_<machine>.<compiler>.log`` is generated in ``tests`` directory, which informs the user whether each test case passed or failed.
 The user can choose to run a specific test case by invoking

 .. code-block:: console